CHANGE TRACKING

 Expected behavior :

-By setting your own thresholds, any change that goes outside of the expected behavior pattern will trigger an alert and notify you by email when a potential threat arises.
+By setting your own thresholds, any change that goes outside of the expected behavior pattern will trigger an alert, and you will be notified by email when a potential threat arises.

 Host last boot uptime changed